-Everything You Need To Know About The BIG TURKEY Industry
+Everything You Need To Know About The Big Turkey Industry

 In 1986, the average bird weighed 20 pounds; by 2006 the figure had increased to 28.2 pounds.
 Which means our turkeys are just like us!

-Arkansas (Tyson) is third at 28 million, Missouri fourth at 18 million and Virginia fifth at 17 million,
+Arkansas (Tyson) is third at 31 million.
+Virginia fourth at 21 million.
+Missouri fifth at 18 million, according to eatturkey.com.

 The turkey industry employs a sizable number of Americans.